 That may be a corporate term and, I’ve never heard a healthcare administrator use this term, ever.
 Just more nonsensical crap to increase her word count.

 I’ve seen some healthcare workers with/suffering “burnout.”
-And, I’ve never heard anyone say anything negative about these individuals other than criticising them for NOT seeking help or getting out long before they became a “problem.”
+And, I’ve never heard anyone say anything negative about these individuals other than criticizing them for NOT seeking help or getting out long before he or she became a “problem.”
 As a matter of fact, it’s been my experience for the PEERS, so-called colleagues or “friends” to be the last ones to offer help or compassion for these people.

 The only person who should be ashamed is you.
 To use terms like…”Human Rights Violations or Human Rights Abuse,” belittles the peoples of the World who have suffered ACTUAL Abuses of their Human Rights.